Copybook (calligraphy): Origin of the copybook

 In ancient times, famous calligraphy was carved in stone.
 Later, people made rubbings of the stone on paper so that they could copy and learn the famous calligraphy.

-The emperor of Liang Dynasty, Xiao Yan, made a rubbing of one thousand characters from the famous calligrapher Wang Xizhi, and made sentences and paragraphs for the one thousand characters, which became known as the Thousand Character Classic.
+Emperor of the Liang dynasty Xiao Yan made a rubbing of one thousand characters from the famous calligrapher Wang Xizhi, and made sentences and paragraphs for the one thousand characters, which became known as the Thousand Character Classic.
 Later the Thousand Character Classic became a systematic copybook.

 Classification

 Copybooks can be divided according to the style of calligraphy and the kind of pen used.